Interviewsand Articles

 Dr. Frederick Sontag was a much beloved figure at Pomona College where he taught philosophy for over fifty years.
 His 27 books include Elements of Philosophy, Uncertain Truth, The Future of Theology, A Kierkegaard Handbook and The Mysterious Presence.

-I was fortunate enough to cross paths with Dr. Sontag when he was a visiting professor at UC Riverside for one semester.
+I was fortunate enough to cross paths with Dr. Sontag in 1965 while he was a visiting professor at UC Riverside for one semester.
 I'd signed up for his seminar in German Romantic Philosophy.
-After class one day, he took me aside and asked, "Why aren't you at Pomona College?"
+It was a turning point for me under unlikely circumstances.
+In short, this had to do with our midterm exam, a take home essay question.

 Richard Whittaker: You were saying your students have many insights into the material you're studying, but that it's difficult for them to come up with the next step, so to speak.